Find a Way Out of Alcoholism

 The long-term effects of excessive alcohol consumption span a wide range of serious health issues.
 Liver failure, brain damage, chronic pancreatitis, heart problems, reproductive issues, and many other life-threatening illnesses have been proven to result from alcoholism.
 Jaundice is one of the more famous health consequences.
 Characterized by yellowing of the skin and eyes, which comes as a direct result of liver damage and possible failure.

 Another potential health complication that results from excessive drinking is Alcohol Related Dementia or ARD.
 Characterized by damage to cognitive abilities, such as short-term memory loss and impaired executive functioning, this permanent and debilitating condition results directly from long-term alcoholism.
 Suffers have problems with judgement, planning, find themselves lost or confused often and are generally unable to live without assistance.

 Impact on the Brain

 As a depressant, alcohol can have a major impact even in small amounts.
 It crosses the blood-brain barrier and therefore has the potential to disrupt normal brain functioning.
 A person’s psychological processes are disturbed in a variety of ways, causing such issues as depression, anxiety and other mental disorders.
 Anxiety levels, which lower while under the influence, can become excessive when the alcohol wears off.

-Alcohol may exacerbate symptoms for people already suffering from mental disorders.
+Alcohol may exacerbate symptoms for people in Shreveport, LA already suffering from mental disorders.
 Anyone who suffers from depression, for instance, should avoid alcohol altogether as symptoms could become much more severe.

 What Are My Treatment Options?